AccelBlaze/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is mainly used for capstone project
+This is the capstone project for IBM Data Science Certificate